ericoporto/ags-manual-wiki/acintro4.md

 also not displaying a message informing the player of what happened.
 But, the functionality is there, and this will do fine for now.

-Okey, so we now have a fully-working first room.
+OK, so we now have a fully-working first room.
 Test the game as before, and try it out.
 Once the player has taken the key, call up his inventory and you should see the large key picture there.